klay-music/klay-beam/job_random_trim/README.md

 # job_random_trim

-Initial job for copying+triming jamendo dataset
+Initial job for copying+triming an audio dataset.
+This job will:

+1. Recursively search a path for `.mp3` files (`--source_audio_path`)
+2. Load all audio files
+3. For each audio file that is at least 20 seconds long, trim a random excerpt of 90 seconds.
+If the file is between 20 and 90 seconds, use the entire file.
+4. Convert to `2-channel` `48kHz` audio.
+5. Save that file to a different directory (`--target_audio_path`) with the extension `.source.wav`, preserving the directory structure.

-To run locally, activate a python environment that includes these pip deps.
+To run, activate a python environment that includes these pip deps.
-(`../environments/osx-64-job-random-trim` should work)
+(`../environments/osx-64-job-random-trim.yml` should work)
 - `apache_beam@2.48.0`
-- this package (`job_random_trim`)
+- This package (`job_random_trim`)
+- Python 3.10 is required for running the job remotely in the `klay-beam:0.2.0` container (Python version must match in the local+remove environments).

 ```
 # CD into the parent dir (one level up from this package) and run the launch script